tesseract-ocr/tessdoc/Compiling.md

 cppan --build .
 ```

-You'll see a solution link appeared in the root directory of tesseract.
+You'll see a solution link appeared in the root directory of Tesseract.

 ## 3.04.01